aJanuary/concarte/README.md

-# Concarte
+# ConCarte

-Concarte lets you turn a static images of your venue map into an interactive map that can be panned, zoomed and searched.
+ConCarte lets you turn a static images of your venue map into an interactive map that can be panned, zoomed and searched.

 It is designed for use at small to medium sized conventions.